Osman969/MediaPlayer/README.md

 <img width="634" alt="architecture" src="https://user-images.githubusercontent.com/64013184/134821530-54d57500-346c-42f2-84a3-7ad190479077.PNG">

 I have used angular as a frontend framework,
-Spring boot for backend ,Jpa for interacting with database,spring aop using controller advice to handle exceptions, spring rest for RestControllers, JUNIT 5 to apply tests on project .
+Spring boot for backend, Jpa for interacting with database, spring aop using controller advice to handle exceptions, spring rest for RestControllers, JUNIT 5 to apply tests on project.